naman2304/notes/caching.md

 | Multithreaded | Singlethreaded (allows transaction; actual serial execution) |
 | LRU eviction (single policy) | | LRU, LFU, TTL, etc |
 | Natively don't support replication | Single leader replication |

+#### Content Delivery Network (CDN)
+* a lot of applications need to serve static content (music, video, image, scripts, etc), and these files are BIG.
+* CDN are geographically distributed caches for static content, hence reduces latency
+* Domain Name System (DNS) directs the request to the nearest CDN server based on the user’s location
+* Two types
+  * Pull CDN: Content is fetched from the origin server on-demand and cached on the CDN's edge servers when requested by a user.
+Higher latency on first request, possible cache misses.
+  * Push CDN: Content is manually uploaded to the CDN's edge servers ahead of time.
+Immediate availability, lower latency.
+* Example: Akamai, Cloudfare